Rachel2308/from-field-to-frame/README.md

 Please note that this project will only run locally if am env.py file is set up containing the IP, PORT and SECRET_KEY.
 For security reasons these details will not be shared on this documentation.
 The env.py file should be added to your gitignore file or held within the Environment variables help on gitpod.io.

     1. Navigate to rachel2308/from-field-to-frame
     2. Click on the green Code button
     3. Select the code dropdown button beside the Gitpod button
     4. Copy the URL listed.
     5. Start up your IDE and navigate to the file location.
     6. To clone, copy this code and input it into your terminal:

 https://github.com/Rachel2308/from-field-to-frame

-### **Heroku**

-**Deployment to Heroku**

-**Create the application:**

-    * Login in to heroku.com
-    * Click on New, and Create new app
-    * Enter your app name
-    * Select the region that is closest to you

-**Connect to you GitHub repository**

-    * Click Deploy and select GitHub - Connect to GitHub
-    * Enter your repository name and search
-    * Click Connect on the correct repository

 **Set Your Environment Variables**